ICB-DCM/cOmicsArt/docs/interface-details/single-gene-visualisations.md

 - **Select Annotation you want to select an entity from**: You can choose the annotation to select the entities from.
 The options are directly taken from the provided row annotation.
 Precisely it is the column names of the row annotation.

 - **Select the Gene from the list**: In the dropdown menu, you can choose from the unique items present in the chosen annotation category.
 Note that you can choose an annotation that is the same for multiple items.
 For example, you can choose `gene_type` (if present in your row annotation) and then `protein coding`.
 The displayed plot will show the sum of all protein coding genes for the respective sample, grouped by what is chosen below.
-You can check out [Showcase B](showcase-b.md) for an actual example.
+You can check out [our showcases](../showcases.md) for actual examples.
 There is also a [screen recording](../screen_recording.md) covering some examples.

 - **Get Single Gene Visualisation**: Clicking this button will generate the visualisation in the main panel based on the selected options.